yarin-sys/DL-Final-Project/README.md

 - Rosenthal et al., *SemEval-2017 Task 4: Sentiment Analysis in Twitter*.
 - Nguyen et al., *BERTweet: A pre-trained language model for English Tweets*.
 - Liu et al., *RoBERTa: A Robustly Optimized BERT Pretraining Approach*.

-You can also cite the project report:

-> *Tweet-Level and Topic-Based Sentiment Analysis on Twitter with BERTweet and RoBERTa: A SemEval-2017 Task 4 Study*, Deep Learning Final Project, [Your University], [Year].